Blog Post

 The makeup of whey protein powder reveals several distinct protein fractions that have unique properties and benefits.
 These components work together and create whey's complete amino acid profile.
 This combination contributes to its status as a high-quality protein source.

-Beta-lactoglobulin is the dominant protein in whey's composition, making up about 65% of total whey protein.
-This abundant whey protein fraction contains essential amino acids, including branched chain amino acids (BCAAs) that prevent muscle breakdown.
-It represents 10% of milk's total protein content and 50% of the whey protein.
-This protein binds many hydrophobic molecules and plays a key role in their transport.
+Beta-lactoglobulin is the dominant protein in whey's composition.
+This abundant whey protein fraction contains essential amino acids, including branched chain amino acids (BCAAs) that support muscle recovery.

 Bovine Serum Albumin and Immunoglobulins